 What Is A Skin Tag?

-A skin tag is a small flap of tissue that hangs from the skin via a fleshy tissue called “stalk” or a “peduncle.”
 Skin tags are usually skin-colored and found on several parts of the body.
 If a tag twists on its stalk, then it may develop a blood clot, which may cause the skin tag to appear red or black in color.

 The size of a tag could range from 1mm to 1cm.
 A skin tag is usually painless and not associated with any underlying disease.

-Do not get confused between skin tags and warts or infantile hemangiomas.
+Do not get confused between skin tags and warts in babies or infantile hemangiomas.
 A skin tag looks like a balloon raised from the skin by a stalk, while a wart is flat and only slightly raised from the skin.
-Similarly, infantile hemangiomas are colored patches on the skin that shrinks over time.
+Similarly, infantile hemangiomas are colored patches on the skin that shrink over time.
 It may also be mistaken for urticaria, which is an itchy rash on the skin.
 Skin tags, on the other hand, are not itchy unless irritated by friction.

 Where Are Skin Tags Found On Babies?